 - 7.3.1 A senior academic of Associate Professor or above in rank inside the University but outside CEAL/CLEAC shall be appointed as the Convener of the review meeting.
 Two external members, outside the University, of Associate Professor or Senior Lecturer or above in rank and with expertise in the relevant disciplines shall also be appointed by the Academic Quality Assurance Committee (AQAC).
-One external member should be non-local and, where possible, selected from one of the benchmarking institutions of the University1 or the CEAL/CLEAC, if any. - 7.3.2 Nominations for appointment as Convener and external members shall be made by CEAL/CLEAC.
-A greater number of nominations (with preference order) should be submitted to the AQAC for its consideration and choice (e.g. 4 to 5 nominations for appointment of 2 external members). - 7.3.3 CEAL/CLEAC shall not nominate those who have a close connection to them, for instance, current Chairman or members of the Advisory Board, those who are currently serving or
+One external member should be non-local and, where possible, selected from one of the benchmarking institutions of the University or the CEAL/CLEAC, if any. - 7.3.2 Nominations for appointment as Convener and external members shall be made by CEAL/CLEAC.
+A greater number of nominations (with preference order) should be submitted to the AQAC for its consideration and choice (e.g. 4 to 5 nominations for appointment of 2 external members). - 7.3.3 CEAL/CLEAC shall not nominate those who have a close connection to them, for instance, current Chairman or members of the Advisory Board, those who are currently serving or served as External Academic Advisers in recent years (at least a lapse of three years after their term of service), unless there are compelling circumstances to do so.

-1 International Christian University of Japan, NUS College (formerly known as Yale-NUS College) of Singapore, Sun Yat-sen University, and Williams College and Oberlin College and Conservatory of USA
+&lt;sup>1 International Christian University of Japan, Yale-NUS College of Singapore, Sun Yat-sen University, and Williams College and Oberlin College and Conservatory of USA